seinecle/blog/_posts/2022-01-30-designing-precise-data-annotation-tasks.md

 Annotating or labelling data is an essential step in the chain of data processing, for at least two use cases:

 * in supervised learning, labelled datasets provide a ground for the model to train on.
 Good annotations make good training sets, which impact greatly the quality of the model.
-* in data analysis models that are "rule based", a dataset which is accurately labelled make sure the rules and heuristics get triggered in the appropriate circumstances.
+* in data analysis models that are "rule based", a dataset which is accurately labelled makes sure the rules and heuristics get triggered in the appropriate circumstances.

 Computer vision is a domain where data labelling has taken off big time.
 To get good results, it is important in an initial step to provide models with examples of a "ground truth": scenes which have been annotated by humans following precise instructions, to ensure the labels they create are precise and accurate.